 The Future era will include “speculative” technologies such as carbon recapture and seasteading – moving some of your population out to seaborne habitats, which you can see in some of the early screenshots.
 To simulate the uncertainty of future discoveries, Firaxis says the placement of Future era techs is random and will vary by playthrough.
 This adds a little uncertainty if you’re chasing down the final few techs for the science victory, in that you’ll have to check the tree and plan your priorities each time.

 Speaking of which, the science and culture victories have been tweaked so they will run out to 2050 and be roughly as difficult as the others (but you’re still chasing tourists and spaceship parts).
-Playing coy, Firaxis adds that it has used the Future era to consider what governments and military forces might look like in 30 years, but isn’t sharing the details yet (fingers crossed for Giant Death Robots and XCOM squads).
+Playing coy, Firaxis adds that it has used the Future era to consider what governments and military forces might look like in 30 years.
+A recent dev stream revealed that Giant Death Robots will be returning in Civ 6 Gathering Storm as a late-game unit.
+These massive mechs boast a few tricks on top of being ridiculously powerful in combat, for example, leaping over mountains of lakes.

 We’ll be able to alter the world map in more ways than just rising sea levels and melting ice caps, and some of these new engineering projects will enable you to mitigate the impact of such natural disasters.